apoapse1/somnium-fur-enderal/source/2_Gameplay.rst

 You can bring up this image in-game at any time by pressing the **'Page Down'** key.
 Do note, however, that this is a static image and it will not change to reflect any alterations you might make to the controls.

-The image color codes sections to reflect genrealized groupings of use.
+The image color codes sections to reflect generalized groupings of use.
 Purple are menu keys, Green are combat keys, and Red are utility keys.
 Gray/Black keys are for basic movement.
 Going through this image I will quickly list the actions each icon connects to:

 .. _controlsPurple-reference-lable: